-To illustrate this more clearly,

-let's say an employee holds two part-time permanent positions with total monthly earnings of \$1,200.
+To illustrate this more clearly, let's say an employee holds two parttime permanent positions with total monthly earnings of \$1,200.
 The employee has a clerical job with a single city but works in two separate departments.
 Under this situation, the employee qualifies for membership in the Coordinated Plan based on total monthly earnings.

 However, the rules are different for an employee who works for a single county as a maintenance worker with monthly earnings of \$400 and is also employed as a correctional officer earning \$900 a month.
-Under these facts, the employee will have annual earnings of \$15,600 and must contribute to the Coordinated Plan for the \$400 earned each month as a maintenance worker and would also contribute to the Correctional Plan for the \$900 earned as a correctional officer.
-Similarly, if the \$900 were for services as a deputy sheriff, the employee could be approved for membership in the Police and Fire Plan (with a resolution from the governing board) for the parttime police officer position.
+Under these facts, the employee will have total monthly earnings of \$1,300 and must contribute to the Coordinated Plan for the \$400 earned each month as a maintenance worker and would also contribute to the Correctional Plan for the \$900 earned as a correctional officer.
+Similarly, if the \$900 were for services as a deputy sheriff, the employee could be approved for membership in the Police and Fire Plan (with a resolution from the governing board) for the part-time police officer position.